 Automatic reminders are a great way to prompt clients to complete their wellness goals.
 Keep their goals top-of-mind by customizing how, and how often, they receive notifications.
 For EACH client you can adjust these settings based on how much accountability they made need.

 To adjust these settings, navigate to your client’s profile > Actions > Settings.
 Scroll down to the bottom of the screen to reach the Goals Reminders Settings.

 Clients can receive goals notifications through email and/or through the Healthie app.
 You may want to speak to your client and ask them if they have a preference.
 Choose between daily, weekly or monthly reminders.
 For clients who prefer (or don’t need) notifications, simply select “never” from the reminders.

 Your Clients’ Experience with Goal Setting in Healthie

-The Healthie Goals Platform is designed to be an engagement tool for clients.
+The Healthie Goals Feature is designed to be an engagement tool for clients.
 From their client portal, or mobile app, client’s will be able to:

 - View their wellness goals